bridgelancer/cryptle_fork/docs/guides.rst

 by :meth:`~cryptle.codeblock.CodeBlock.update`.

-The :meth:`~cryptle.codeblock.Codeblock.refresh` method would be called by the :meth:`~cryptle.registry.Registry.refreshLogicStatus` method of the :class:`~cryptle.registry.Registry`.
-For details, please refer to the documentation of the Registry.
+The :meth:`~cryptle.codeblock.Codeblock.refresh` method would be called by the :meth:`~cryptle.scheduler.Scheduler.refreshLogicStatus` method of the :class:`~cryptle.scheduler.Scheduler`.
+For details, please refer to the documentation of the Scheduler.

 .. _timeseries_ref: